 To kill time before class, and to hopefully distract myself from all the essential teenage angst, I pop in Gran Turismo and start running laps.
 I bought the game used earlier that summer, the same day I bought Soul Reaver.
 I didn’t really “get” GT then, but something about being here, alone, with nothing but my shitty feelings of depression and self-hatred storming around in my brain, this game makes sense.

 Driving a car makes sense.
 It’s what I need.
 It’s about moving forward, going somewhere, getting something done, if only in a video game.
 I want to get away from everything I possibly can, and in this silly “simulation”, I almost can, or at least just enough to pretend for a bit.
 Then I have to go to class and try to not let these feelings show.

 That car is his second mid-life crisis car.
 The first was the dark green Camaro Z28 he leased when I was in high school, shortly after he divorced my mom, and right before he married Andrea.
-I accidentally (or not) ripped the passenger side mirror and a chunk of the front fender off of that Camaro while parking it in his garage once.
+I accidentally (or not (OK,it was accidental, honest)) ripped the passenger side mirror and a chunk of the front fender off of that Camaro while parking it in his garage once.
 The silver Beetle is a replacement for the Z28 once its lease ran out and he finished paying for the repairs.

 The Beetle is also his second VW.
 The first VW he owned was a 1989 VW Fox, bought to replace the Yugo that he had smashed head on into an oncoming F150 going about 40 mph in the rain in 1988.
 He survived with only some bruises from the seatbelt, but the Yugo had to be replaced.
 So he bought the VW and drove that to work.
 And when I ripped the mirror off the Camaro, he decided it was time to get the VW fixed, and let me drive it.